Kids deserve to be taught.

 Kids deserve to be taught.
 This involves:

 The fact that kids deserve to be taught doesn’t mean that students shouldn’t be actively involved in learning.
 To the contrary, active practice is essential.
+So is mental engagement.
 However, blind activity and activity for activity’s sake are both a waste of time.
 Rather, activity (and ‘guide on the side’ feedback) should come after instruction.

 Nor does it mean that we shouldn’t nurture deep understanding.
 However, it is important to realise that deep understanding depends upon foundational knowledge.
 Novice learners need you to teach them that knowledge before you try to deepen their understanding.